 - Provided consultation to the Nevada Advisory Commission as they considered whether to establish a sentencing commission to reduce disparities in sentencing.
 The Legislature passed a bill to establish such a commission in June 2017.

 - Assisted the Commonwealth of Massachusetts in their process of engaging in a full-scale revision of its sentencing guidelines.
-If Massachusetts succeeds, it will be the rst state to adopt sentencing guidelines in over a decade.
+If Massachusetts succeeds, it will be the first state to adopt sentencing guidelines in over a decade.

 - Conducted original research with partner jurisdictions for the Probation Revocation Project and the Parole Release and Revocation Project in Bell and Lampass County, Texas; Wharton and Matagorda Counties, Texas; the Commonwealth of Massachusetts; New York City Probation Department; Hennepin County Adult Probation, Minnesota; Ramsey County Adult Probation, Minnesota; the Minnesota Department of Corrections’ Marshall District; the Pennsylvania Parole Board; and the Pennsylvania Sentencing Commission.
 Further partnerships are planned for the state of Georgia Parole Board, the state of Kansas Parole Board, and continued partnerships with Hennepin and Ramsey County in Minnesota.